 For initiating the double-blind Maintenance Phase, an interactive web response system (IWRS) will be used for the randomization.
 Biostatistician will generate the randomization schedule for the IWRS, which will link sequential patient randomization numbers to treatment codes.
-Patients classified as a CDAI-100 responder at Week 10 after receiving 3 full doses of CT-P13 via IV infusion and have no safety concern based on the investigator's discretion will be randomized in a 2:1 ratio to receive either CT-P13 SC or Placebo SC, before treatment on Week 10.
-The randomization will be stratified by previous exposure to biologic agent and/or JAK inhibitors (used or not used), use of treatment with oral corticosteroids at Week 0 (used or not used), and clinical remission at Week 10 (remitter or non-remitter by CDAI score).
+Patients classified as a clinical responder by modified Mayo score at Week 10 after receiving 3 full doses of CT-P13 via IV infusion and have no safety concern based on the investigator's discretion will be randomized in a 2:1 ratio to receive either CT-P13 SC or Placebo SC, before starting treatment Day 70 (Week 10).
+The randomization will be stratified by previous exposure to biologic agent and/or JAK inhibitors (used or not used), use of treatment with oral corticosteroids at Week 0 (used or not used) and clinical remission at Week 10 (remitter or non-remitter by modified Mayo score).
 Permuted block design will be used to randomize patients to treatment groups, where within each block the same pre-specified ratio of patients will be allocated to the treatment groups.
 The block size will not be revealed.